RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

     <li>Database Development & Administration: 411 jobs.</li>
   </ul>

-  <p>Hays suggest that the top three IT jobs in demand in Australia in 2021 are Cloud Engineers, Security Awareness Consultants, and Full Stack Developers.</p>
-  <p>The most in demand skills for IT professionals according to jobs posted to Seek in the past 30 days for Australia are:</p>
+  <p>Hays suggest that the top three IT jobs in demand in Australia in 2021 are Cloud Engineers, Security Awareness Consultants, and Full Stack Developers.
+The most in demand skills for IT professionals according to jobs posted to Seek in the past 30 days for Australia are:</p>
   <ul>
     <li>Business Management: 8,845 jobs;</li>
     <li>SQL: 8,680 jobs;</li>